xamarin/Xamarin.Auth/README.md

 http://stackoverflow.com/search?q=xamarin.auth

-Suggestion: use Xamarin formus or even better Community Slack channel.
+Suggestion: use Xamarin forums or even better Community Slack channel.
 SO moderation policies make answering very difficult (pasting links and demanding that the person providing the answer to search for duplicates).